allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 This behavior explains the apparent paradox observed during the stability issues: the Couchbase node showed no clear signs of being overloaded, yet certain anomalous symptoms were present, such as a metric indicating the minimum [idle](https://en.wikipedia.org/wiki/Idle_(CPU)) percentage across all cores plummeting to 0% during the disturbances.
 This leaves no doubt that operations on sub-documents have the potential to overburden worker threads within the Couchbase Server.
-With this understanding, we are now ready to delve deeper into the root cause of such behavior.
+With this understanding we are now ready to delve deeper into the root cause of such behavior.

 ### What documentation says